• Skip to primary navigation

 • When properly stored, cannabutter can last in the freezer for more than six months.

-Did you make this recipe or have a question?Join hundreds of members inside private Well With Cannabis Community for help, support, and to share your edible creations!
+Do you have a question or need help?Join hundreds of members inside private Well With Cannabis Community for help, support, and to share your edible creations!

 Your email address will not be published.
 Required fields are marked *